ajc356/lululemon_reviews_NLP_insights/README.md

 **Objective**

-Efficiently deriving actionable insights from all online reviews of all 13 of lululemon's best-selling sports bras using natural language processing and unsupervised learning.
+Natural language processing & unsupervised learning exploration of customer reviews of lululemon’s best-selling sports bras to derive actionable insights for product development and management team and develop a recommender system to provide a curated collection of reviews specifically tailored to customer product needs.

 **Data Sources**